 Quan, the first woman and first Asian-American to serve as Oakland's mayor, reached out to the three other top finishers in the race, and two of the transition team members are their recommendations.
 Former state Sen. Don Perata did not respond, Quan said.

 Regardless, the committee is a diverse cross-section of Oakland's business, art, education, recreation, preservation, labor and housing interests.
 Michael Ghielmetti, president of Signature Properties, is on the team.
 So are Michael Morgan, maestro of the Oakland East Bay Symphony, and Edward Yu, president of the Chinese American Citizens' Association.
 Several community, neighborhood and regional organizations are represented.
-Oakland police Chief Anthony Batts and retired interim fire Chief Gerald Simon are
+Oakland police Chief Anthony Batts and retired interim fire Chief Gerald Simon are also on the committee.

 "It's an interesting mix of people, a good focus group," Quan said.
 "These are tough times.
 I may not agree with (their recommendations) but I definitely want to listen.
 I'm actually hopeful that some new ideas and processes will come from this."